Introductory Lecture

 4 Expectations

-Having said this, I place a huge emphasis in my assessments on knowing the meanings of the words we will in the course.
+Having said this, I place strong emphasis in my assessments on knowing the meanings of the words we use in the module.
 Know your definitions.

 5 Class Attendance and Participation

-All of my lecture material is made available upfront.
+I make all of my lecture material available upfront.
 Everything is already accessible, and you can find it in the links provided.
 However, please note that although I expect you to attend my lectures, there is very little I can do to compel you to be present.

 In the end, I am here to guide you through the various lectures, but it is your own responsibility to learn.
 Teaching and learning are different in a very important way.
 Teaching is, essentially, the process of guiding you through all the content you are expected to know.
 Teaching also involves exploring some topics along the way, perhaps engaging with material or ideas that you may find interesting.
 Teaching cannot happen without an audience.